04. Functions and Control Flow

 if/elsealready returns a value

 🎁 What happens when you assign one variable to another in Rust and then try to use the original?
-The compiler just... deletes it.
-No runtime error — it refuses to compile.
-Next lesson: Ownership and Borrowing — the rule that makes Rust memory-safe without a garbage collector.
+The value moves, and the compiler won't let you touch the original again.
+No runtime error, it just refuses to compile.
+Next lesson: Ownership and Borrowing, the rule that makes Rust memory-safe without a garbage collector.